Dacha: Dachas and crimes

-Theft is not an unusual happening for dachas.
-Usually, the dachas are either not under surveillance at all or there is only one single guard taking care of the entire property.
-Trying to prevent these thefts, dacha owners take everything valuable back to their apartments in the city at the end of summer.
-Most of all, dishes, tools and clothes are stolen.
-It often occurs that homeless people and criminals use the dachas in autumn and winter in the absence of the respective owners.
+Theft is not unusual for dachas.
+Usually, the dachas are either without surveillance or only one single guard taking care of the entire property.
+In an attempt to prevent these thefts, dacha owners often take everything valuable back to their apartments in the city at the end of summer.
+Typically dishes, tools and clothes are stolen.
+Homeless people and criminals often use the dachas in autumn and winter when the owners are absent.
+Occasionally minors light unsupervised dachas on fire as entertainment.

-Sometimes, minors light the unsupervised dachas on fire as an entertainment.
-Thieves break into dachas with the intention of stealing non-ferrous metal.
-The leader of the LDPR (Liberal Democratic Party of Russia) at the time, Igor Lebedev, has suffered from such doings in 2000.
-Two men broke into his dacha situated in Odintsovo District who were then stopped by police officers.
-The press of the GUBD, which stands for Moscow city police, claims that the collectors of non-ferrous metal are a big problem for Moscow region and that they come there from several different nearby regions.
+Thieves also break into dachas with the intention of stealing non-ferrous metal, like gold, copper and silver.
+This happened to the leader of LDPR, Igor Lebedev, in 2000.
+Two men broke into his dacha in Odintsovo District after which they were stopped by police officers.
+The Moscow City Police press claims that collectors of non-ferrous metal are a big problem for the Moscow region and that they come from several different nearby regions.

-In connection to the spread of drug abuse, poppies are now increasingly being stolen from dachas.
-That is the reason why growing more than two poppy plants is now considered a crime.
+Because of drug abuse becoming more prevalent, poppies are now being stolen from dachas more often.
+That is why growing more than two poppy plants is now considered a crime.